serotracker/sero-can-webapp/README.md

 5. Run `nvm install 12.16.0` to install the version of node that's compatible with this project
 6. Run `node -v`, ensure that the output indicates that you're running node version 12.16.0

+For zsh users, step 1 becomes `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | zsh` and use `~/.zshrc` instead of `~/.bash_profile` everywhere.

 ### Local Development Setup

 #### Starting Application Locally

-1. Clone the sero-can-webapp repo
+1. Clone the sero-can-webapp repo by running `git clone https://github.com/serotracker/sero-can-webapp.git`
 2. Navigate to the root directory of sero-can-webapp
 3. Install project dependencies via `npm install`.
 Note, this only needs to be run  when you initially setup the repository and when packages are updated/added/removed.
 4. Set the following environment variables: `REACT_APP_ROUTE`, `REACT_APP_MAPBOX_API_KEY`.
 Ask a member of the dev team for these values.